icodeforyou-dot-net/icodeforyou-dot-net/README.md

-### Hi there 👋
+### Hi there, my name is Andreas 👋

-- 🔭 I’m currently exploring Rust
+- 🦀 I’m currently getting back into writing more Rust 🦀
-- 🌱 I’m currently learning Ansible
+- ❄️ I like Nix ❄️ ❄️ ❄️ ❄️ ❄️ ❄️ ❄️ ... a lot!
-- 👯 I’m looking to collaborate on anything really
+- ❗I'd love to learn Haskell in the near future!
-- 🤔 I’m looking for help with ...
+- 🌟 I'm fairly proficient in Python 🐍 and TypeScript
-- 💬 Ask me about
+- 🧰 I’m currently deep into DevOps stuff.
+Thank Ansible, Kubernetes, Terraform and Packer
-- 📫 How to reach me: ... will soon be added
+- 💭 I have an interest in machine learning and it's theory

-- ⚡ Fun fact: ❄️ ❄️ ❄️ ❄️ ❄️ ❄️ ❄️
+- I've you are looking to talk to me (and you can find me 😃) - feel free to reach out! 🤝